A plugin for flake8 finding likely bugs and design problems in your program. Contains warnings that don't belong in pyflakes and pycodestyle.

 B006: Do not use mutable data structures for argument defaults.
-All calls reuse one instance of that data structure, persisting changes between them.
+They are created during function definition time.
+All calls to the function reuse this one instance of that data structure, persisting changes between them.

 B007: Loop control variable not used within the loop body.
 If this is intended, start the name with an underscore.

 B008: Do not perform function calls in argument defaults.
 The call is performed only once at function definition time.
 All calls to your function will reuse the result of that definition-time function call.
 If this is intended, assign the function call to a module-level variable and use that variable as a default value.